Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/999

-One of the immediate consequences is the imposition of a penalty for late filing of income tax returns and interest on late filing.
+One of the immediate consequences is the imposition of a penalty and interest for filing a late income tax return.
 The more you delay, the higher the penalties and interest charges.
 These additional financial burdens can erode one’s hard-earned money and disrupt financial plans.

 Let us take a look at a few of them.